Daniel Gabriel Fahrenheit: Fahrenheit scale

 According to Fahrenheit's 1724 article, he determined his scale by reference to three fixed points of temperature.
 The lowest temperature was achieved by preparing a frigorific mixture of ice, water, and a salt ("ammonium chloride or even sea salt"), and waiting for the eutectic system to reach equilibrium temperature.
 The thermometer then was placed into the mixture and the liquid in the thermometer allowed to descend to its lowest point.
 The thermometer's reading there was taken as 0 °F. The second reference point was selected as the reading of the thermometer when it was placed in still water when ice was just forming on the surface.
 This was assigned as 30 °F. The third calibration point, taken as 90 °F, was selected as the thermometer's reading when the instrument was placed under the arm or in the mouth.

 Fahrenheit came up with the idea that mercury boils around 300 degrees on this temperature scale.
 Work by others showed that water boils about 180 degrees above its freezing point.
 The Fahrenheit scale later was redefined to make the freezing-to-boiling interval exactly 180 degrees, a convenient value as 180 is a highly composite number, meaning that it is evenly divisible into many fractions.
 It is because of the scale's redefinition that normal mean body temperature today is taken as 98.6 degrees, whereas it was 96 degrees on Fahrenheit's original scale.

-The Fahrenheit scale was the primary temperature standard for climatic, industrial and medical purposes in English-speaking countries until the 1970s, presently mostly replaced by the Celsius scale long used in the rest of the world, apart from the United States, where temperatures and weather reports are still broadcast in Fahrenheit.
+The Fahrenheit scale was the primary temperature standard for climatic, industrial and medical purposes in English-speaking countries until the 1970s.
+The British Meteorological Office officially adopted "Centigrade" — the Celsius scale — as standard in 1963 but continued using Fahrenheit for public broadcasts into the 1980s.
+It is presently mostly replaced by the Celsius scale long used in the rest of the world, apart from the United States, where temperatures and weather reports are still broadcast in Fahrenheit.